jakedeleeuw032/VibeIn/about.md

 ---
 layout: page
-title: About
+title: "Jake DeLeeuw"
+nav_title: "About"
 permalink: /about/
 ---

+## **About me**

 I always loved building and breaking things, but I doubted myself if I had anything worth sharing with the world until recently.
-Now I strive to showcase my work and thoughts to help someone else who might walk the same footsteps as me one day and save them the effort.
+Now I strive to showcase my work and thoughts to help someone else who might walk the same footsteps and be the guiding light I never had.

 ---

-**My goals:**
+## **My Goals**

-My first goal is to **launch my first mobile app start to finish** and have it published on app stores.
-Throughout the process I hope to document my success and challenges here to give you a better insight of what it takes to go **0->1**.

-I am not a programmer by trade and don’t aim to be an expert either.
-But with how AI is evolving, I think it’s more important than ever to understand what is going on in the tech world and how to master the new technologies being built.
+### Goal 1: Launch my first mobile app

+Launching an app that I can call my own and see people use is a dream of mine.
+My current idea is a gym based portfolio app that I am actively working on.
+Stay tuned in the posts to see it go from 0->1 and the sucesses and challenges while devolping it.

+### Goal 2: Cultivate coding/AI proficentcy

-Therefore, my second goal is to be able to understand and do these things at a high level view:
+I want to understand and perform these skills at a high level view:

 •	**Professional Tooling & Version Control Mastery**